dotdr/flist/README.md

 Flist the File Lister.
 Just a nice simple wordpress plugin that produces a list of files in a folder along with dynamically generated thumbnails. <br>
 == Description ==<br>
 <br>
-TFlist the File Lister.
+Flist the File Lister.
 Just a nice simple wordpress plugin that produces a list of files in a folder along with dynamically generated thumbnails. <br>
 <br>
 Supports multiple directories, sub-directories, size and name suppression.<br>
 Open source, free to use.<br>